 What is science writing?

-Science writing takes different forms, depending upon the purpose of the author and who the document is designed for.
-Science writing can create a thesis, a research paper, a report, a blog, magazine article, fact sheet or video script.
-A scientist publishing a research paper will write for their peers, a journalist writing for a popular science magazine will write for people who are fascinated by science and technology while a technician writing a report may write for other technicians who need to know about a new methodology.
-The type of terminology used by science writers will depend upon the level of knowledge, education and expertise of the target audience.
-Scientific terms are only considered jargon if they are used for the wrong audience.
-Therefore, it is essential that science writers correctly identify their target audience when designing their document.
+Science writing takes different forms, according to the topic, the purpose of the author and who the document is designed for.
+Science writing can create a thesis, a research paper, a report, an email, a conference talk, client criteria, project deliverables, a proposal, a funding application, a blogpost, a magazine or news article, a brochure, a fact sheet or a video script.
+A scientist publishing a research paper will write for their peers, a journalist writing for a popular science magazine will write for people who are fascinated by science and technology while a technician writing a report may write for people who need to know about a new process, methodology or technique.

 Who can write about science?